hicksjduk/channel/README.md

 ch.put(value);
 ```

-### Iterate a channel until it is closed, or the value encountered is "stop"
+### Iterate over a channel until it is closed, or the value retrieved is "stop"

 **Go**